-Under regulatory requirements covering occupational pension schemes, Cambridge University Assistants' Contributory Pension Scheme (the 'Trustee') is required to publish an annual Implementation Statement stating how the policy covered in the Statement of Investment Principles (the 'SIP') regarding the exercise of the rights (including voting rights) attaching to the investments and the undertaking of engagement activities in respect of the investment has been followed.
+Under regulatory requirements covering occupational pension schemes, Cambridge University Assistants' Contributory Pension Scheme (the "Trustee") is required to publish an annual Implementation Statement stating how the Scheme has implemented its stewardship policies relating to the exercise of the rights (including voting rights) and engagement activities as detailed in its Statement of Investment Principles (the "SIP").

-From 1 October 2022, further Department of Work and Pensions ('DWP') guidance on the reporting of stewardship activities through Implementation Statements came into effect.
+From 1 October 2022, further Department of Work and Pensions ("DWP") guidance on the reporting of stewardship activities through Implementation Statements came into effect.
 This statement aims to consider this guidance as the Trustee moves towards meeting the DWP's updated stewardship expectations.

-This statement, prepared by the Trustee on behalf of the Scheme, covers the period from 1 August 2022 to 31 July 2023.
+This Statement, prepared by the Trustee on behalf of the Scheme, aims to fulfil these requirements for the period from 1 August 2023 to 31 July 2024.